Elizabeth Holmes gets more than 11 years for Theranos scam

 They also pointed out that Holmes never sold any of her Theranos shares — a stake valued at $4.5 billion in 2014.

-Defending herself against criminal charges has left Holmes with “substantial debt from which she is unlikely to recover,” Downey wrote, suggesting that she is unlikely to pay any restitution that Davila might order as part of her sentence.
+Defending herself against criminal charges has left Holmes with “substantial debt from which she is unlikely to recover,” Downey wrote, suggesting that she is unlikely to pay any restitution.

 “Holmes is not a danger to society,” Downey wrote.